Genealogical technology helping WPD solve cold cases

 This 15-year-old case is WPD’s first solved with genealogical technology.

-Detectives started training in 2019 to learn how to track down a suspect using this technology, and now the department is now working to solve five cases using this method.
+Detectives started training in 2019 to learn how to track down a suspect using the technology, and now the department is working to solve five cases using this method.

 From there, detectives use standard investigative practices and DNA swabs to develop a suspect and then work to confirm a lead.